agilecustoms/release/docs/semantic-release.md

 # Semantic-release usage

-NPM library [semantic-release](https://github.com/semantic-release/semantic-release) is used to generate next version and release notes. semantic-release is used in **dryRun** mode, so it doesn't commit changes, push tags, or create a GitHub release
+NPM library [semantic-release](https://github.com/semantic-release/semantic-release) is used to generate next version and release notes. semantic-release is used in **dryRun** mode, so it doesn't commit changes, push tags nor create a GitHub release

 ## Presets

 semantic-release itself depends on [conventional-changelog](https://github.com/conventional-changelog/conventional-changelog) library to analyze commit messages and generate release notes.
 There are ~10 presets available named `conventional-changelog-{preset}`.
 By default, semantic-release uses [angular](https://www.npmjs.com/package/conventional-changelog-angular) (10M weekly downloads).
 The next popular alternative is [conventionalcommits](https://www.npmjs.com/package/conventional-changelog-conventionalcommits) (6M weekly downloads).
-To use non-default preset, you need
+To use non-default preset, you need:
 1) set desired preset in `@semantic-release/commit-analyzer` plugin (more details below)
 2) add npm dependency via `npm_extra_deps` input in `agilecustoms/publish` action (see example below)